nmke-de/TemLarp/rules.md

 ### Outcome

 The action is a success, if the above formula results in a value greater than zero.
 A zero or lower is interpreted as a failure.
 Furthermore, if the formula results in a value higher than half of the difficulty (not the difficulty level), the player can choose to raise the affecting attribute by 1.
+The latter only applies to rolls with `2d10` or `1d20` as dice pools.

 ## Raising attributes